lalaheihaihei/catalyticLAM/postworkflow/README.md

 This script supports the following command-line arguments:

-* `--num_iterations` (type: `int`, default: `4`): The number of iterations to run.
-Each iteration consists of optimization using ASE, DFT using VASP, and finetune using Gemnet-OC.
-Usually for simple system 1 is enough.
+* `--num_iterations` (type: int, default: 4): The number of iterations to run.
+Each iteration consists of structure optimization using ASE, DFT calculations using VASP, and fine-tuning with Gemnet-OC.
+For simple systems, 1 iteration is often sufficient.
-* `--fixed_atoms` (type: `int`, default: `0`): The number of atoms to fix in position during the structure optimization step.
-The lowest atoms based on their z-coordinate will be fixed.
+* `--fixed_atoms` (type: int, default: 0): The number of atoms to keep fixed during the structure optimization step.
+The atoms with the lowest z-coordinates will be fixed in place.
-* `--iffinal` (type: `bool`, default: `true`): Whether to perform the final DFT optimization step.
-This step is carried out after the last iteration and includes an additional structure optimization using VASP based on the final Structure.
-Usually, it is necessary to keep `--iffinal` `true` to get an accurate final energy and configuration. `false` is to just want a quick rough structure.
+  `--iffinal` (type: bool, default: true): Determines whether to perform a final DFT optimization step.
+This step is carried out after the last iteration and includes an additional VASP-based optimization for the final structure.
+It is generally recommended to keep `--iffinal` set to `true` to obtain accurate final energy and configuration values.
+Setting it to `false` allows a faster, rougher structure.
-* `--do_first_aseopt` (type: `bool`, default: `true`): Whether to do the first ASE optimization step based on pretrained model (i.e. `best_checkpoint.pt`).
-If set to `false`, the script will directly use the initial `POSCAR`file run first VASP calculation without performing the initial structure optimization by pretrained model.
-Usually, if the pretrained model includes similar structure of `POSCAR`, it recommands to use`true` to get faster result.
-If the `POSCAR` is a totally new system, it recommands to use`false` to do VASP optimization first to get some dataset for finetune.
+  `--do_first_aseopt` (type: bool, default: true): Specifies whether to perform an initial ASE optimization step using the pretrained model (`utils/best_checkpoint.pt`).
+If set to `false`, the script will skip the initial optimization and directly use the initial POSCAR file for the first VASP calculation.
+When the pretrained model includes structures similar to POSCAR, setting this to `true` can help reach a near-minimum configuration more quickly.
+If POSCAR represents a completely new system, it is recommended to set this to `false` to start with VASP optimization and collect data for fine-tuning.
-* `--fmax` (type: `float`, default: `0.2`): The maximum force criterion for structure optimization by ASE with pretrained model.
-The optimization will stop when the forces on all atoms are below this threshold or the ASE optimization step number reach 30 to aviod unreasonable optimization.
+* `--fmax` (type: float, default: 0.2): The maximum force criterion for structure optimization using ASE with the pretrained model.
+The optimization stops when the forces on all atoms are below this threshold or if the ASE optimization reaches 30 steps, preventing unreasonable results.
-* `--nsw` (type: `float`, default: `5`): The `NSW` parameter in INCAR file, this determines how many DFT structure optimization steps to do for each iteration. usually 5 is a good choose.
+* `--nsw` (type: int, default: 5): The `NSW` parameter in the INCAR file, which sets the number of DFT ionic optimization steps to perform in each iteration.
+Typically, a value of 5 is a good choice.

-If you want to rm all output files, use:
+If you want to remove all output files, use the following command:

 ```bash
 python ./flowopt.py --clean